 - 1. Underline important information, significant passages, and take notes on this information!
 Never just underline or highlight something without including a written note that explains the reason for its significance. - 2.
 Questions are part of your notes!
-Write them down as you read; they may be answered as you continue to read, but if they are not, you can ask them during class discussions. - 3.
+Write them down as you read; they may be answered as you continue to read, but if they aren't you can ask them during class discussions. - 3.
 Reread sections that you do not understand and look up unfamiliar words.
-Whenever you annotate, you should consider the following elements: - Characters/ Characterization: As you read, make note of characters and analyze the author's characterization (Indirect/direct characterization; flat vs. round characters; static vs. dynamic characters; archetypes) protagonist and antagonist and the names of other significant characters and try to analyze how the author creates his/her character. - Narrative Voice: Identify the POV (narrative voice) and shifts in POV.
-Note first person, third person omniscient, third person limited, alternating person, stream of consciousness, epistolary, reliable vs. unreliable. - Setting: Identify the setting, note changes in setting, and consider the importance of the setting to plot and development of ideas. - Identify juxtapositions: any noted differences between two subjects, places, persons, things, styles, or ideas. - The author's use of figurative language: metaphor, simile, personification, symbol, imagery. - The author's use of allusions: common cultural references, often historical, biblical, or mythological (for example, spring as a season of rebirth or representing youth, a journey as a quest, etc.). - The author's diction choices and tone (attitude toward his/her subject). - Irony: a discrepancy between what is said and what is meant (verbal), what should happen and what does happen (situational), or between what the characters understand and what the readers understand (dramatic). - All of the above should amount to theme and provide an understanding of the meaning of the work as a whole!
+Whenever you annotate, you should consider the following elements:

+Characters/ Characterization: As you read, make note of characters and analyze the author's characterization (Indirect/direct characterization; flat vs. round characters; static vs. dynamic characters; archetypes) - protagonist and antagonist and the names of other significant characters and try to analyze how the author creates his/her character.

+Narrative Voice: Identify the POV (narrative voice) and shifts in POV.
+Note first person, third person omniscient, third person limited, alternating person, stream of consciousness, epistolary, reliable vs. unreliable.

+Setting: Identify the setting, note changes in setting, and consider the importance of the setting to plot and development of ideas.

+Identify Juxtapositions: This is any noted differences between two subjects, places, persons, things, styles, or ideas.

+Author's Use of Figurative Language: The metaphor, simile, personification, symbol, imagery.

+Author's Use of Allusions: The common cultural references, often historical, biblical, or mythological (for example, spring as a season of rebirth or representing youth, a journey as a quest, etc.)

+Author's Diction Choices and Tone: The attitude toward his/her subject.

+Irony: A discrepancy between what is said and what is meant (verbal), what should happen and what does happen (situational), or between what the characters understand and what the readers understand (dramatic).

+All of the above should amount to theme and provide an understanding of the meaning of the work as a whole!
 Annotating a text is a necessary skill for this course and will help you glean the most meaning from a text!

-List of Literature Novels and Plays